 The Miracast wireless display standard enables users to mirror one device’s display to another device.
-For example, users can mirror their laptops’ displays to desktop VDUs or TVs with Miracast enabled.
+For example, users can mirror their laptops’ display to desktop VDUs or TVs with Miracast enabled.

 However, a This device doesn’t support Miracast error message pops up for some users.
 Consequently, Miracast mirroring doesn’t work.